akonecki/CodingProjects/ctci/iteration1/chapter1/README.md

 #### Problem Issues
 - Recursive leads to significant performance penalty due to do hitting the same cells multiple times.
+- Don't attempt for in-place no extra storage implementation, performance is not good (multiple revisits) and complexity more than really needed.

 #### Problem Solution
 - Keep track of just the rows and columns that need to be zero'ed.